 TRCA works in cooperation with the Canadian Wildlife Service (CWS) to count ring-billed gulls and herring gulls every five years.
 TRCA also partners with the CWS on long-term contaminant monitoring, as well as other colonial waterbird studies.

 Many other organizations conduct research at Tommy Thompson Park as well, often focusing on colonial waterbirds.
 Recent projects have included dietary studies of double-crested cormorants and an investigation of the interactions between double-crested cormorants and black-crowned night herons.

-In 2007, Toronto and Region Conservation embarked on a process to investigate the need for cormorant management at Tommy Thompson Park.
-TRCA established an advisory group of stakeholders and experts to review the status of the TTP cormorant colony and develop recommendations, and consulted with the public as well.
+In 2007, Toronto and Region Conservation embarked on a process to investigate the need for cormorant management at TTP.
+TRCA established an advisory group of stakeholders and experts to review the status of the TTP cormorant colony and provide recommendations on possible management approaches.
+TRCA also conducted direct public consultation.

 The goal of management strategy is to achieve a balance between the continued existence of a healthy, thriving cormorant colony and the other ecological, educational, scientific and recreational values of Tommy Thompson Park.
 Management techniques include ground nest enhancements, deterrence and site restoration.
 It is a spatial management strategy that encourages ground-nesting while discouraging nesting in healthy trees.
 Management does not include lethal culling or egg oiling.

-As part of the review process, a remote webcam was placed on the outskirts of the Peninsula B double-crested cormorant ground nest colony for the duration of the breeding season.
+In 2012, a remote webcam was placed on the outskirts of the Peninsula B ground nest colony for the duration of the breeding season.
 The images provide a glimpse into how the colony works!

 View Our Cormorant Webcam Gallery

 Nest counts have been conducted since 2014, using aerial photography.
 In total, 7,799 nests were counted in 2014, and 7,608 in 2015.